makeitsofun/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_co_authored_ids', $story_ids, $author_id )`
-Filters the array of story IDs co-authored by the specified author ID, as queried and returned by the `fictioneer_sql_get_co_authored_story_ids()` function.
+Filters the array of story IDs co-authored by the specified author ID, as queried and returned by the `\Fictioneer\Utils_Admin::get_co_authored_story_ids()` function.
 These IDs are used to query selectable story chapters and validate permissions for chapter assignment and appending.

 **Parameters:**
 * $story_ids (int[]) – Array of story IDs.